TeodorSundberg/laboration1/README.md

 call the code in your python editor to run it

-the game will ask for input according to the original instruction, you can either hit or stand. if you miss spell the program will keep asking until you say hit or stand
+the game will ask for input according to the original instruction, you can either hit or stand. if you missspell the program will keep asking until you say "hit" or "stand"

 Skapa ett program som simulerar ett blackjack-spel mellan en spelare och en dator.